QuantEcon/lecture-source-py/source/rst/smoothing.rst

 where :math:`b_t` is the consumer's one-period debt that falls due at time :math:`t` and  :math:`b_{t+1}(\bar s_j\,|\, s_t)` are the consumer's time
 :math:`t` sales of the  time :math:`t+1` consumption good in Markov state :math:`\bar s_j`, a source of time :math:`t` revenues.

-An analog of Hall's assumption that the one-period risk-free gross interest rate is :math:`\beta^{-1}` is
+A natural analog of Hall's assumption that the one-period risk-free gross interest rate is :math:`\beta^{-1}` is

 .. math::